fluent/fluentd-forwarder/README.md

 Configuration File
 ------------------

 The syntax of the configuration file is so-called INI format with the name of the primary section being `fluentd-forwarder`.
-Each setting is named exactly the same as those of command-line options, except for `-config`.
+Each setting is named exactly the same as the command-line counterpart, except for `-config`.
 (It is not possible to refer to another configuation file from a configuration file)

 ```
 [fluentd-forwarder]